DreamChaserMXF/dreamchasermxf.github.com/README.md

    His research interests include Computer Vision, Machine Learning, and Computer Graphics.
 Recently, he focused on real-time Face Beauty Algorithms on mobile devices.

+   Personally, he is highly interested in playing musical instruments.
+He is skilled at playing the Chinese flute（竹笛）.
+Recently, he embarked on learning to play the piano from square one.

 ## Work Experiences

 | Time              | Company   | Title          | Working Field                                     |